Towards Temporal Compositional Reasoning in Long-Form Sports Videos: Experiments

 \subsubsection{Effectiveness of CoTR.}

-Building on Qwen3-VL-4B-Instruct, our CoTR yields consistent gains. \textbf{CoTR (full)} improves the overall average from 25.15\% to 29.23\%, with notable improvements on Tactical and Causal.
-After tr-GRPO fine-tuning, the model shows a pronounced gain on \textbf{Tactical} (+4.62\%), which may primarily reflect improved command of sports-specific tactical concepts, and is potentially further aided by the temporal-evidence reward.
-With the full CoTR pipeline, we improve both \textbf{Temporal} (+1.79\%) and \textbf{Causal} (+3.20\%), suggesting that reasoning with time anchors helps connect dispersed evidence and supports evidence-based causal attribution.
+In Table~\ref{tab:cotr_results}, building on Qwen3-VL-4B, our CoTR yields consistent gains. \textbf{CoTR (full)} improves the overall average from 25.15\% to 29.24\%, with notable improvements on Counterfactual and Causal.
+After tr-GRPO fine-tuning, the model shows a pronounced gain on Tactical, which may primarily reflect improved command of sports-specific tactical concepts, and is potentially further aided by the temporal reward.
+With full CoTR, we improve both Perception (+3.16\%) and Causal (+4.29\%), suggesting that our method improves both the identification of relevant visual evidence and the integration of temporally dispersed clues for causal attribution.
 To validate the reliability of LLM-as-Judge, we additionally perform human evaluation on 200 stratified test samples, and find that its ranking is highly consistent with human judgments.

-\subsubsection{SGA Evaluation}
+\subsubsection{SGA Evaluation.}

-We evaluate the quality of reasoning chains by two ways. \paragraph{(1) Objective Evaluation.} Fig.~\ref{fig:cot_time_metrics}(\subref*{fig:cot_time_metrics_table}) reports both final-answer accuracy and temporal evidence quality.
+We evaluate the quality of reasoning chains in two ways. \paragraph{(1) Objective Evaluation.} Fig.~\ref{fig:cot_time_metrics}(\subref*{fig:cot_time_metrics_table}) reports both final-answer accuracy and temporal evidence quality.
 Zero-shot CoT achieves only modest accuracy and, more importantly, rarely grounds its reasoning with explicit temporal spans (Anchor 19.49\%).
 In contrast, time-prompted CoT drastically increases the frequency of span outputs, but the spans are poorly aligned with the true evidence (mIoU 0.12, Hit@0.5 12.12\%).
 This gap indicates that simply “asking for timestamps” encourages format compliance rather than evidence faithfulness, i.e., the model may attach arbitrary or weakly related time windows to justify intermediate claims, resulting in temporal drift with superficially grounded rationales.